 \section{Cherednik algebras of analytic varieties and Hecke algebras}

-The construction and main properties of the Cherednik algebras of algebraic varieties can be extended without significant changes to the case when $X$ is a complex analytic variety or a smooth real manifold.
+The construction and main properties of the Cherednik algebras of algebraic varieties can be extended without significant changes to the case when $X$ is a complex analytic variety.
 We will not specify the routine modifications involved; rather, we will use Cherednik algebras for analytic varieties to define certain deformations of orbifold fundamental groups which we call Hecke algebras, and prove that in certain cases they are flat.